Trial of Clay Shaw: Later findings, and CIA revelations

+Garrison's successor as District Attorney, Harry Connick Sr., in 1995 promised to the Assassination Records Review Board and at a public meeting in New Orleans that he would donate the Garrison investigative files, which were still in his office.
+According to the review board's final report, Connick instructed one of his investigators, Gary Raymond, to destroy these documents after he took office.
+Raymond took them home instead and kept them because he did not feel right about burning the records, stating, "It's not every day you are assigned to burn the records of investigations into the assassination of a president."
+When he found out about the review board in 1995, he gave the records to television reporter Richard Angelico for Angelico to deliver the records to Congress, stating, "When Congress asks for all documents, they mean all documents."
+A battle ensued between Connick and the Review Board after Connick demanded that the papers were returned to him and threatening to withhold the investigation papers.
+After many subpoenas going both ways, and with the help of the U.S. Department of Justice, the Review Board won and all of the documents in question are in the JFK Collection.

 Reaction

 According to The New York Times, the trial of Clay Shaw was "widely described as a circus".
 Jerry Cohen of the Los Angeles Times said it was "a lengthy comic-opera trial devoid of evidence against the man accused".
-Burt A. Folkart, also of the Los Angeles Times, called it "a farcical trial."
+Burt A. Folkart, also of the Los Angeles Times, called it "a farcical trial".
 Leading up to the trial, Hugh Aynesworth of Newsweek wrote: "If only no one were living through it—and standing trial for it—the case against Shaw would be a merry kind of parody of conspiracy theories, a can-you-top-this of arbitrarily conjoined improbabilities."